bmaxdk/ROS2-Nav2-with-SLAM-and-Navigation/README.md

 * map
 * odom

-The **map** frame and the relationship between **map** and footprint will be used to compute the exact location of the robot with SLAM using the laser scan from the LiDAR.
+The **map** frame and the relationship between **map** and footprint will be used to compute the exact location of the robot with SLAM using the laser scan from the LiDAR or it could be a GPS.

+**Odom** is short for odometry.
+It's basically an estimation of the robot position using the robot's internal measurements.
+For example, the recorded speed of the wheels.
+The location is going to be quite smooth in the short term, but it's going to drift over time.
 # The Nav2 Architecture - Explained Step by Step